 Creativity is an important aspect of life and it is important that our curriculum fosters creative thinking in as many forms as possible.
 We encourage the development of creativity through two main curriculum strands, Performance and ADT (Art, Design and Technology).
 There are also additional opportunities through our Enrichment Programme.
-The Performance programme allows students to explore the various aspects of performing arts through music, drama and dance, whilst he ADT programme provides access to various forms of Art including 2D, 3D and textiles; product design and cooking.
+The Performance programme allows students to explore the various aspects of performing arts through music, drama and dance, whilst the ADT programme provides access to various forms of Art including 2D, 3D and textiles; product design and cooking.

 Students’ wellbeing and personal development are supported by practical PE twice a week, with an emphasis on remaining healthy as well as a comprehensive PSHE (Personal, Social and Health Education) programme delivered by a specialist team.
 Student’s moral, social and cultural education is supported by their tutors through a tutor programme.
 This approach allows a coordinated approach to fully support all aspects of their development.

 In the Laureates, students are given a degree of personalisation within their curriculum through the Enrichment Programme which offers a wide variety of different activities and experiences.
 Students usually undertake 6 or 7 different enrichment activities each year.

-The enrichment programme for year 7 may include Musical Theatre, Pinhole Photography, Enamelling, Let’s Cook!, Street Dance, Video Making and Editing, Film Studies, Upcycling, Garden Design and Maintenance, Forensic Science, The Art of Arguing and Additional French and/or Spanish.
+The enrichment programme in Key Stage 3 changes each year, based on the interests of our students.
+In the past, our enrichment programme has included Musical Theatre, Pinhole Photography, Enamelling, Let’s Cook!, Street Dance, Video Making and Editing, Film Studies, Upcycling, Garden Design and Maintenance, Forensic Science, The Art of Arguing and Additional French and/or Spanish.

 The Academy Curriculum (Key Stage 4)